 In 1989, St. Peter’s Episcopal Church Rector Duncan Gray III had a vision.
 He and other members of St. Peter’s visited a tutoring program in Clarksdale, Miss., and brought the idea of starting a similar program back to church leaders.
 As a result, the program launched in the fall of 1990 with the hiring of its first executive director.
 Though launched and supported by local churches, the program is not faith-based.

-Leap Frog was housed in several Oxford locations over the years, including St. Peter’s Episcopal Church, The Orchard, Oxford School District locations, and more.
-Currently located in St. Peter’s and nearby Oxford-University United Methodist Church, the program looks to return to an Oxford School District building in the fall of 2020.
+Leap Frog was housed in several Oxford locations over the years, including St. Peter’s Episcopal Church, Oxford-University United Methodist Church, The Orchard, Oxford School District locations, and more.
+The program is currently moving back to St. Peter’s Episcopal Church.

 Originally, the program served 16-second-graders from the Oxford Public Schools when it launched.
 Since then, the program has grown.

 - In 1991, Oxford first-graders were added so the program grew to served 20 students.

 - By 1996 the program served 41-first- and second-graders and included Lafayette County Public Schools.